tipone/seqular-android/README.md

 ### **The ability to add new custom local timelines!**

-#### It can be accessed in the "Edit timelines" menu, where you can add a new "Community" to see other timeline's posts!
+#### It can be accessed in the "Edit timelines" menu, where you can add a new "Community" to see other server's local posts!

 ### **Material you theme support on Android 12+ devices!**